1993

 [Later note (2021): Another explanation of my social isolation is that I prefer being by myself.
 Just what the relationship is between being shy and bashful and preferring to be by myself, I don’t know.
 Perhaps being shy was an element in causing me to prefer being a loner.
 My mother once told me something about this.
 She said that originally I had difficulty making friends or interacting with other children, so I didn’t do it, and I was unhappy about it.
 But after a while, I came to prefer being alone.]

 ● 12-27-1993: It’s true that, in general, there’s reason to favor tradition.
-It has “transactional efficiency”: there’s a cost in time and effort, and perhaps money, to changing our behavior: time and effort to learn the new procedures, and money for new equipment or the like, to help effectuate the changes.
+It has “transactional efficiency”: there’s a cost in time and effort, and perhaps money, to changing our behavior: time and effort to learn the new procedures, and money for new equipment or the like to help effectuate the changes.
 But to say that a particular element is enshrined in a group’s tradition, does not conclusively argue for its continuation, because that fact merely leads to the next inquiry, to wit: Is it now time to deviate from the tradition in the ways proposed?

 Here’s an example of an argument involving such a question: In a recent debate on immigration, an immigration advocate argued that the United States has traditionally allowed in as many immigrants as desired to come.

 But the question becomes: Is it time to change that?
 Consider our country as a well-equipped sailing ship.
 On it we have a certain number of people, and the immigration issue is: How many additional people should we allow aboard?
 Earlier in our history, there were many more resources, including space, relative to the number of people in the country.
-In other words, on our ship, we had only a limited crew, many fewer than needed to fill all the various workstations; with so few sailors to operate the ship, we (those of us aboard already) would be better off with more people.
+In other words, on our ship, we had only a limited crew, many fewer than needed to fill all the various workstations; with so few sailors to operate the ship, we (those of us aboard already) would be better off with more hands.

-With more and more people coming aboard, however, we pass first the point of diminishing returns, and eventually, if we continue to add people, the point of negative returns—not only do we not need more people, but any more people will diminish the well-being of those of us already here, making us uncomfortably, if not dangerously, overcrowded.
+With more and more people coming aboard, however, we pass first the point of diminishing returns, and eventually, if we continue to add people, the point of negative returns—not only do we not need more people, but any more would diminish the well-being of those of us already here, making us uncomfortably, if not dangerously, overcrowded.

 ● I hate cloudy, overcast days!